lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 A single Attester, which shares Evidence together with a certificate chain.
-The CSR conveys a single EvidenceBundle with a single EvidenceStatement and a single CertificateAlternatives structure. {{fig-single-attester-with-path}}
+The CSR conveys a single EvidenceBundle with a single EvidenceStatement and a single CertificateChoices structure. {{fig-single-attester-with-path}}
 shows this use case.

 ~~~ aasvg